8 Things Your Plumber Wants You to Know

 • Turn off the water when you travel

 Failing to turn the water off when they travel is a leading cause of avoidable water damage in homes during summer.
 Many homeowners don’t turn their water off because they don’t know how.
-Knowing the location of the main water shut off valve for your home is not only useful when going on vacation but also for minimizing property damage if you have a burst pipe.
+Knowing the location of the main water shut off valve for your home is not only useful when going on vacation but also for minimizing property damage if you have a burst pipe emergency.

 • Leave faucets dripping to keep pipes from freezing